-- The plan provides broad 24-hour protection, year round, including coverage during travel - Benefits are payable in addition to any other insurance you may have - With VPAI coverage, you are also eligible for Travel Assistance Services (see "Travel Assistance Services").
+- The plan provides broad 24-hour protection, year round, including coverage during travel - Benefits are payable in addition to any other insurance you may have - With VPAI coverage, you are also eligible for Travel Assistance Services

-All accident insurance benefits are paid solely by and through the insurance policies by the insurer.
+VPAI benefits are paid solely by and through the insurance policies by the insurer.
 No accident benefits are available outside of the insurance policy.